 Because of the high minimum mileage earning per segment which bmi awarded, plus the huge First Class and elite status bonuses, Steve earned 252,000 bmi Diamond Club miles from this one trip.
 As bmi only required 37,500 miles for a return Business Class flight from the US to Europe using ‘cash and points’, this one trip earned enough miles for SIX transatlantic Business Class redemptions.

 The book also covers the development of frequent flyer miles over the years as the airlines finally woke up.
 Steve’s plans are always based on the cost of earning 80,000 miles for a ‘no taxes’ Business Class reward flight from the US to Europe.
 Today, with the legacy US airlines abandoning fixed mileage charts, those flights will often cost over 200,000 miles.

 At the same time, US credit card sign-up bonuses have got out of control.
-The British Airways US Visa card, for example, currently has a bonus of 100,000 Avios for just $5,000 of spending and a fee of $95.
+The British Airways US Visa card, for example, currently has a bonus of 100,000 Avios for a fee of $95.
 The Aer Lingus and Iberia US credit cards have identical deals.
 Why hire a small army of Thai rice farmers when you can (as Steve did in later years) sit at home and earn 5 million miles purely by taking out multiple US credit cards for himself, his wife and his children?